mianalysis/mia-deeplearning/README.md

 Acknowledgements
 ----------------
-This plugin currently relies on the [CSBDeep](https://imagej.net/plugins/csbdeep) and [StarDist](https://imagej.net/plugins/stardist) plugins for Fiji.
+This plugin currently relies on the [CSBDeep](https://imagej.net/plugins/csbdeep) and [StarDist](https://imagej.net/plugins/stardist) plugins for ImageJ.

 Note
 ----